profile photo

 CVPR, 2025 Oral, Award Candidate (0.48%)

-We present ZeroMSF, the first generalizable 3D foundation model that understands monocular scene flow for diverse real-world scenarios, utilizing our curated data receipe of 1M synthetic training samples.
+We present ZeroMSF, the first generalizable 3D foundation model that understands monocular scene flow for diverse real-world scenarios, utilizing our curated data recipe of 1M synthetic training samples.

 Monocular Dynamic Gaussian Splatting is Fast and Brittle and Scene Complexity Rules